marrese/GetDataProject/README.md

 * Subject file (containing numeric value ID of subject performing the activity)

 ###5.3 Combining data
+In combining data following steps are executed.
+* concatenate X files (train/test) with subject file (train/test) and Y files (train/test)
+* merge by row train and test dataset
+At this point there is a unique dataset containing subject, activities and observation.
+This is

 ###5.4 Clean & merge data